justinhoward/recite/README.md

 ### Configuring Promise

 Recite requires a promise library.
-By default it uses global.Promise (window.Promise in the browser) but if you're using recite in node or older browsers, you'll need to set it manually.
+By default it uses global.Promise (window.Promise in the browser) but if you're using recite in node (< 0.12) or older browsers, you'll need to set it manually.
 To set it, just set `Http.Promise`.

 ```javascript
 Http.Promise = require('es6-promise').Promise;
 ```

-Recite is tested against the [es6-promise](https://github.com/jakearchibald/es6-promise) module.
+In node < 0.12, Recite is tested against the [es6-promise](https://github.com/jakearchibald/es6-promise) module.

 ## Getting Started